Classes included in the Convention Ticket Price

 Sign up for classes will be in September.

-#1 - Acupuncture Would it really cure Jamie's seasickness?
+#1 - Acupuncture: Does It Really Cure Seasickness?
 Find out that and much more in this class.

-#8 - Native American Peoples This presentation will include oral traditions of Native Americans daily life, and the planting of the Three Sisters: corn, beans, and squash.
+#7 - Native American People & Traditions This presentation will include oral traditions of Native Americans daily life, and the planting of the Three Sisters: corn, beans, and squash.
 Drumming and singing, you will learn a Native American song.
 The audience will also get the chance to learn some Native language and will be extended an invitation into a drum and rain stick circle.

-The two alcohol classes are offered with a $15 upcharge on the ticket page:
+The two alcohol classes listed below are offered with a $15 upcharge on the ticket page

 #10 - Rum Tasting A lot of rum is made in Jamaica and Lord John as governor would have likely been gifted casks of it!
 Taste its unique flavor and learn about this delicious drink made from sugarcane.